sfioritto/planningforaliens-old/_posts/2014-01-06-sketching-with-css.md

 post is on the blog I was running for my last failed business.

 At some point you have to admit you don't know how to start a business.
-So I admitted to myself I didn't have a clue about business and I needed to educate myself.
+Clearly, I was clueless and needed an education.

 The new plan was to treat the next year like I was working on a graduate degree for entrepreneurship.